-HIWeather
+White Paper on Health Linkages to HIWeather

-Health impacts outline
+Draft outline

 Version: 7th August 2017

 Introduction

 High Impact Weather (HIWeather), a research activity within the World Weather Research Programme (WWRP), aims to improve extreme weather event forecasting, both in spatial resolution and predictive lead time.
 A significant beneficiary of HIWeather products could be decision makers in disaster early warning systems and emergency health care provision, who would be able to use improved forecasting techniques to better prepare for approaching extreme weather.